zardra/nuclide/docs/_docs/languages/graphql.md

 ## Installing GraphQL

 Several [server libraries](http://graphql.org/code/) are provided for GraphQL implementation in a wide range of languages.

+The GraphQL Language Service needs to know some information about your GraphQL development environment to provide its full feature set.
+A GraphQL configuration file (`.graphqlrc`) contains this information.
+The `.graphqlrc` file can define multiple configurations for each GraphQL environment, should you have more than one.

+Make sure the `.graphqlrc` file is configured and saved in your project's top-level directory.
+For more information on how to configure your `.graphqlrc` file, refer to the [GraphQL Language Service documentation](https://github.com/graphql/graphql-language-service#graphql-configuration-file-graphqlrc).

 Opening a `.graphql` file in Nuclide will trigger the GraphQL support.